mahyar-osn/Stride-and-Slice-Images/README.md

 1) A volumetric CT data from The Stanford volume data archive (https://graphics.stanford.edu/data/voldata/) in TIFF format.

-other 2D and 3D example data will be added in near future.
+Other 2D and 3D example data will be added in near future.